aerospike-community/eclipse-tools/README.md

 # User Defined Function (UDF) Registration

 User Defined Functions need to be registered with the cluster before they are available for use.
-During development, this tool will make it easy for you to  register UDF packages with your cluster as you make frequent additions and modifications to them.
+During development, this tool will make it easy for you to  register UDF modules with your development cluster as you make frequent additions and modifications to them.

 **Usage**: In Package Explorer, right-click on the Lua (.lua) file containing  UDF package.
 Then select `Aerospike` >> `Register UDF`

 <img src="assets/eclipse_register_udf.png" alt="Figure 3" width="50%" height="50%"/>

-The UDF package will be registered with the cluster configured in Aerospike properties -- see Cluster Explorer.
+The UDF module will be registered with the cluster configured in Aerospike properties -- see Cluster Explorer.

+A registered module can be deregistered from the cluster explorer.
+**Usage**: In Cluster Explorer, right-click on the UDF Module.
+Then select `Deregister UDF`

 # Aerospike Query Language Tools
 Aerospike Query Language (aql) is a SQL-like language made available for database, UDF and index management operations.
 AQL is easy to learn because of its similarity to SQL.